 View details for PubMedID 26063824

-- Resonance of human brain under head acceleration JOURNAL OF THE ROYAL SOCIETY INTERFACE 2015; 12 (108)
+- Resonance of human brain under head acceleration.
+Journal of the Royal Society, Interface / the Royal Society 2015; 12 (108)

 - A Head Impact Detection System Using SVM Classification and Proximity Sensing in an Instrumented Mouthguard IEEE TRANSACTIONS ON BIOMEDICAL ENGINEERING 2014; 61 (11): 2659-2668

 - Model-Less Feedback Control of Continuum Manipulators in Constrained Environments IEEE TRANSACTIONS ON ROBOTICS 2014; 30 (4): 880-889

 Multicellular architecture of malignant breast epithelia influences mechanics.

 2014; 9 (8)